nagarajulu/inteview_prep_notes/http.md

  - Via Header is used in TRACE command, and is updated by all intermediate proxies/gateways/routers with its IP

  ### Entity Headers
- - Content-* headers (Content-Type, Content-Length, Content-Encoding, Content-Language, Content-Location etc)
+ - Content-* headers (Content-Type, Content-Length, Content-Encoding, Content-Language, Content-Location etc) specify structure, encoding, and size of message.
+	 - some of these headers are applicable when the relevant entity is present in body.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY1MDcyODUwLDIyMTMzMTU0LC00MjcyMD
-Q5OV19
+eyJoaXN0b3J5IjpbLTE4OTcyNTkxNDgsMjIxMzMxNTQsLTQyNz
+IwNDk5XX0=
 -->